 We were lucky enough to visit Bluestone in Wales.
-I have read so many blog reviews, seen so many photos and heard so much about the place so was incredibly excited.
+I have read so many blog reviews about family holidays to Bluestone Wales in so was incredibly excited to try out the family friendly accommodation.
 We stayed in a four bed Grassholm lodge on Preseli View.
-We went with my mother and father in law and our 3 kids who are aged 6 and 22 month and this is what we thought!
+We went with my mother and father in law and our 3 kids who are aged 6 and 22 month and this is what we thought.

 Super simple – you drive up to the window and are given your pack, car pass and key cards for your lodge.
 We arrived early and were told we could explore the site which we did.
 The barrier is lifted at 4.30pm to allow you to drive and unload – word of warning it is 4.30pm on the dot.
 My husband was told off for trying to go in at 4.28pm and made to drive round and go to the back of the queue so they are incredibly strict on timings!